CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

-# PL-300 Module 4: Create DAX Calculations in Power BI Desktop, Part 1
+# PL-300 Module 4: Create DAX Calculations in Power BI Desktop - Part 1

 ## Lab scenario
 In this lab you will create calculated tables, calculated columns, and simple measures using Data Analysis Expressions (DAX).